 Wroclaw also has a network of tramways and buses to take you where you need to go.
 For more info, see this site.

 And, you can also drive, of course, if you have a vehicle with you.
-However, beware, that parking is not easily found or cheap in Old Town Wroclaw.
+However, beware, that parking is not easily found nor is it cheap in Old Town Wroclaw.
 We did arrive by car and luckily our rented holiday apartment provided a parking spot on the premises.
 We parked it for the whole duration of our visit and walked everywhere.

 And let’s not forget Gnome hunting throughout the town.
 Searching out these little guys will turn your grown up sightseeing into a kids’ game.
 And for school age kids, the museums we mentioned provide additional entertainment.

 Our 10-year old also spied out a virtual reality gaming place while we were buying groceries at Feniks Department Store.
-It’s located on the top floor above the store and called Magic VR.
+It’s located on the top floor above the store and called Magic VR and located at Rynek 31.
 For a very reasonable price, our son enjoyed 30 minutes of VR games.

 Winter Weather in Wroclaw